-Simplistic forms of forensics date back to antiquity as medical experts tried to discover ways to determine the cause of a mysterious death.
+Simplistic forms of forensics date back to antiquity as medical experts tried to discover ways to determine the causes of a mysterious deaths.
 It wasn’t until the 19th century, however, that what today we would think of as forensic science developed.

 Some advances in the field include:

 - 19th century: Scientists study how a body decomposes and how insects colonize a cadaver